Skip to content

 Lucerne in Summer

 Lucerne is situated in the central part of Switzerland.
-The location of the city is magnificent, not only is there a large lake in front, but also a a “private” mountain called Pilatus.
+The location of the city is magnificent, not only is there a large lake in front, but also a “private” mountain called Pilatus.
 The city itself is beautiful too, with historic city walls and an old wooden bridge across the river Reuss.
 The pictures were shot in late summer / early autumn of 2021.

 Nature of Zell am See